 - Falsely representing or taking the title of an authorized provider; or

 - Making, issuing, or presenting a false or fake written order or prescription.

 If a person is found guilty of meth possession and convicted, he or she will be charged with a misdemeanor and be sentenced to a maximum of 4 years in prison and/or a maximum $25,000 fine.
 If there is any indication that the offender intended to distribute the meth in his or her possession, such as possessing a very large quantity, the penalties are more severe.
 Meth is a Schedule II drug, which means a conviction of meth possession with intent to distribute would carry a felony charge with a maximum prison sentence of 20 years and/or a maximum fine of $25,000.
 Repeat offenders suffer even harsher penalties.

 A meth conviction can have life-altering consequences.
 A person may forever lose the decent job and family they once had after years in prison, excessive fines, and potentially months or years in rehabilitation programs.
 Recovering from meth addiction is a long, frustrating, and even painful process.
 By the time you have served your time and are clean, everything you care about may be gone.

 Drug crime cases are rarely cut and dry.
 There may be mitigating factors at work that a prosecutor would easily ignore.
 This is why you need an aggressive defense attorney.
 At Alpert Schreyer, our Bethesda meth possession defense lawyers have years of experience in handling drug crime cases throughout the state and are committed to protecting our clients’ legal rights.
-To learn more about your legal rights and options, contact us today for a free consultation at (866) 444-6363.
+To learn more about your legal rights and options, contact us today for a free case evaluation at (866) 444-6363.